Edgar Schein

 Edgar Henry Schein (March 5, 1928 – January 26, 2023) was a Swiss-born American business theorist and psychologist who was professor at the MIT Sloan School of Management.
 He was a foundational researcher in the discipline of organizational behavior, and made notable contributions in the field of organizational development in many areas, including career development, group process consultation, and organizational culture.
+One of his most notable works, Coercive Persuasion (1961), was funded by the CIA as a part of the infamously illegal Project MK-Ultra, though he claimed later to be unaware of his funding source.
 He was the son of former University of Chicago professor Marcel Schein.